NOTE: For the updated new 2015 version of this article — click here

 She adds: “In Navarra, we similarly have ‘costillas al sarmiento’: tender young lamb ribs roasted on vine branches, as we’re near the wine region of Rioja.
 Spain is agricultural with very simple dishes so, just like the Catalan calçotadas, the country has preserved many regional traditions like these.
 It’s unusual to see them transported here to London though – but I suppose a calçotada is a fun way of eating with friends, equivalent to a Swiss fondue.”

 Indeed Rachel McCormack, a Catalan food expert credited with bringing calçotada to London in 2011, says: “I wanted to show that there’s more to Spanish food than tapas and paella”.
 She points out that it was in fact the food photographer Jason Lowe who first hosted calçotades in London – but they were private events for friends, and concedes she was the first to introduce them on a commercial scale.

-To get a feel for what the ‘authentic’ calçotada should be like, we attended McCormack’s event earlier this month at the superb Boqueria restaurant in Clapham.
+To get a feel for what the ‘authentic’ calçotada should be like, we attended McCormack’s event last year at the superb Boqueria restaurant in Clapham.
 Walking down Acre Lane, a plume of pungent, aromatic smoke led us to a side street where she and a chef had lit up a wooden grill.